Rules of the Western States Trail Ride

 - No abuse or inhumane treatment of equines, accidental or deliberate, will be tolerated, nor will violations of the Ride’s Medication Policy.
 In both instances, the penalty is immediate disqualification from the Ride.
 In extreme cases, a rider may be barred from competing in the Ride in future years.

 - The care, comfort and health of the equines are of concern to the Ride Veterinarians from the time of arrival until horses are in their trailers heading home.
 Riders are expected to comply with veterinary instructions with regard to the care of their horses before, during and after the Ride until released by a Ride Veterinarian.
+A rider must not leave the Ride without approval of a Ride veterinarian and turning in the vet card.
 Failing to provide adequate care including needed veterinary care or otherwise neglecting to care for an equine from the start of the Ride until the horse leaves the Fairground premises may be considered abuse of the equine and grounds for disqualification from the Ride, exclusion from future Rides, or both.

 - In cases where horses are considered too metabolically unstable to be transported, it is expected that riders will abide by the opinion of the Ride treatment veterinarian and allow emergency treatment to stabilize the horse.
 If a rider chooses to seek treatment elsewhere, and the horse is metabolically stable enough to be transported, the rider must inform the treatment veterinarian and forthwith remove the horse from the Ride venue for such treatment.